Our Outstanding 5-Axis CNC Milling Capability

 The biggest difference between the two is the axis number of freedom that the spindle can move in.

 3 axis machining can only operate the X-axis, Y-axis, and Z-axis.
-At the same time, the workpiece is fixed in position with moving during machining progress, this limits the cutting tool approaches.
+The workpiece is fixed in position with moving during machining progress, this limits the cutting tool approaches.

 5 axis machining, on the other hand, there are two more axes.
-The 5 axis machine can rotate around both X-axis and Y-axis, so the workpiece can be turned to any angle.
-This allows a wilder cutting range and can produce more complicated geometry features.
+This machine can rotate around both X-axis and Y-axis, so the workpiece can be turned to any angle.
+Therefore, this allows a wilder cutting range and can produce more complicated geometry features.

 For example, it is difficult to mill the undercut feature with 3 axis machining.
 However, the 5 axis machining can easily finish this job with a single-step machining mold.

-In a word, 5 axis machining can do all complex cutting which is difficult for the 3 axis machining.
+In a word, 5 axis machining can do complex cutting easily which is difficult for 3 axis machining.

-5-axis machining includes a lot of advantages in saving time and money, below are the main benefits.
+5-axis machining has a lot of advantages in saving time and money, below are the main benefits.

-By using the two additional axes, the machine cutter can reach any different angles of the workpiece closely, this makes it possible to manufacture very complicated arcs and small angles during the single setup.
+By using the two additional axes, the machine cutter can reach any different angles of the workpiece closely, this makes it possible to manufacture very complicated arcs during the single setup.

-This benefit is very obvious for the undercut process and small drilling process.
+This benefit is very obvious for the undercut machining as well as small drilling.

 During the 5-axis machining, we can turn the cutter close to the workpiece surface, so it is possible to use a shorter cutting tool.
 With a shorter cutting tool, the feeding and speed can be higher, all this leads to faster material removal at last.

-During the three-axis machining, the complex fixture is often required to make to create the right kind of fixture for workpiece fixing.
-Besides, a lot of parts machining will need more than one setup, this will increase more fixtures accordingly.
-Both situations lead to high costs at last.
+During the three-axis machining, the complex fixture is often required for workpiece fixing.
+Besides, a lot of parts machining will need more than one setup, one setup takes one type of fixture.
+Each fixture takes cost, more fixture takes more cost.

-Five-axis machining, on the other hand, it has a strong ability to make complex shapes in a single set up with simple fixing fixture.
-Thus, this brings a big cost-saving for the workpiece fixture.
+Five-axis machining has a strong capability to make complex shapes in a single setup with a simple fixing fixture.
+Thus, it can save a lot of costs from the workpiece fixture.

 As mentioned above, the 5-axis machine can use a shorter cutter, this creates less vibration during machining.

-At the same time, it only needs one setup, which means the workpiece does not need to be removed during the whole machining progress.
+At the same time, it only needs one setup, this means the workpiece does not need to be removed during the whole machining progress.

 5 axis machining can achieve smaller cuts due to its multiple movements, this helps to get contoured geometry on the surface and leads to a higher quality finish.

 As a 5-Axis CNC machine is not a cheap machine, not every shop can afford one.
-Having the 5-Axis machining capability, it can help you to get more trust from your customer and run faster than your competitor.
-Thus, you can be more competitive in the market.
+Having the 5-Axis machining capability, it can help you to get more trust from your customer.
+Thus, you can run faster than your competitor and be more competitive in the market.

 Compared with the ordinary 3-axis machine, the cost for a five-axis CNC milling machine is much higher.
 Besides, there is also a high maintenance fee along with the machine.

 The 5-axis machining movement is more complex than other simple CNC machines.
 To run the machining efficiently and correctly, a lot of parameters have to be calculated carefully.
-This will need an experienced programming engineering for the job, which also leads to an additional high cost.
+This will need experienced programming engineering for the job, this leads to an additional high cost.

 Since the 5-axis milling is complex, it will ask for a higher requirement for the operator who operates the machine.
-Again, a higher experienced operator always comes with a higher salary, this adds up to the total machining cost.
+Normally, a higher experienced operator always comes with a higher salary, this adds up to the total machining cost.

 This progress can machine complex 3D shapes with quality surface finishing.
 With this advantage, it can bring in a broad range of applications including the medical industry, aerospace industry, military industry, automotive industry, and related dies and molds.
 Besides, it covers rapid prototyping, low-volume production, and high volume production.

-When we have both 3-axis and 5 axis machining options for a CNC project, 3-axis one is a better option due to lower cost in most cases.
-However, it is ideal to use five-axis machining for some cases as below:
+When we have both 3-axis and 5 axis machining options for a CNC project, a 3-axis one is a better option due to its lower cost.

 First, when the CNC project is too complicated to cut for 3 axes or 4 axes, it has come to a five-axis solution.